Power, Politics, and Partnership

 Power, Politics and Partnership is a group learning simulation in which participants experience universal conditions, traps, and dilemmas of organizational life.
 By learning firsthand about these traps, along with solid theory on avoiding them, participants emerge with concepts, methods, and a common language to improve their interaction in any organization.

-This workshop places a strong emphasis on our ability to create and sustain satisfying and productive partnerships.
+This workshop places a strong emphasis on peoples’ ability to create and sustain satisfying and productive partnerships.
 Partnerships are defined as a relationship in which we are jointly committed to the success of whatever process we are in and to each other.

 In this workshop you will learn:

-- What an organization looks like if partnership permeates throughout,
+- What an organization looks like if partnership permeates throughout

 - What gets in the way of partnership happening, and